South Dakota Durable Power of Attorney Laws

 |Revocation of Durable Power of Attorney||Revocation must be recorded with register of deeds|

-|Immunity for Attending Physician||No civil, criminal, or professional liability for physician acting in good faith on a health care decision by agent or attorney-in-fact|
+|Immunity for Attending Physician||No civil, criminal, or professional liability for physician acting in good faith on a health care decision by agent or attorney-in-fact.|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- contact a South Dakota estate planning attorney or conduct your own legal research to verify the state law(s) you are researching.

-Research the Law:
+Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

-Related Resources for Durable Power of Attorney Laws:
+South Dakota Durable Power of Attorney Laws: Related Resources